Dr Nazia Yaqub

 Research interests

-My recent research in the area of Private International Law examines the operation of the Hague Convention on cross-border parental child abduction.
-The project provides the first-ever empirical investigation of the legal and regulatory framework responding to cases of parental child abduction to Islamic law countries from the UK, explored through child rights theory.
-I am also engaged with collaborative projects in the area of children’s rights; examining the rights of children whose parents the state seeks to deport, and a further project which seeks to develop a child-friendly version of the 1980 Hague Convention.
+My research in the area of Private International Law examines the operation of the Hague Convention on cross-border parental child abduction.
+The project provides the first-ever empirical investigation of the legal and regulatory framework responding to cases of parental child abduction to Islamic law countries from the UK, which forms the foundation of a further project exploring whether GPS Electronic Monitoring could be used to prevent cases of cross-border parental child abduction.
+A video summarising this reserach is available to view here.
+I am engaged with collaborative projects in the area of children’s rights and famigration; examining the rights of children whose parents the state seeks to deport, and a further project which seeks to develop a child-friendly version of the 1980 Hague Convention.

 I am also interested in the relationship between child rights and Islamic legal theory.
 As part of this work, I examine child protection and adoption laws in the UK and undertake research on alternative care placements for children of Muslim heritage and unaccompanied asylum-seeking children.
 In a further project, I examine the theoretical perspectives of Islamic inheritance law to explore the extent to which Muslim personal laws are accommodated within English law, and how Muslims living in the UK navigate the complex differences between the two legal frameworks.